How to Deal With Defamation on X (formerly Twitter) Featured Image

 Internet Attorneys Know How to Communicate With Social Media Platforms

-At Minc Law, we have extensive experience communicating with Twitter to remove defamatory content from their platform.
+At Minc Law, we have extensive experience communicating with X (and previously Twitter) to remove defamatory content from their platform.
 We understand how protective they are of their users’ privacy and what it takes to uncover the identity of an anonymous defamer.

-By knowing their processes and having points of contact within Twitter, we can increase your chances of successfully removing defamatory tweets.
+By knowing their processes and having points of contact within the platform, we can increase your chances of successfully removing defamatory posts.

 Internet Attorneys Can File Defamation Lawsuits & Identify Anonymous Defamers

-If Twitter refuses to remove a tweet, we also know how to file a defamation lawsuit to obtain a court order to remove content.
+If X refuses to remove a post, we also know how to file a defamation lawsuit to obtain a court order to remove content.
 With the investigative tools at our disposal, we can help identify anonymous defamers, subpoena appropriate parties, and collect all relevant evidence.

 Ultimately, we help clients take charge of the situation before defamation spirals out of control and causes irreparable damage.